kitodoescode/DucksJector/README.md

 ## About

 [![Discord](https://img.shields.io/badge/Discord-Invite-gray?logo=discord&labelColor=%235865F2&logoColor=white)](https://discord.gg/skidleaks)
-This is a dll injector made by @.theonlyducks
+This is a dll injector made by @.theonlyducks (fixed version of mmap injector by @goodbytecode)

 ---